 If you’re creating a new ASIN, you’ll need to know your product’s GTIN (Global Trade Item Number).
 Amazon uses these 14-digit product identifiers to create and match the ASINS.
 They are located near your product’s barcode.
 If you do not know the codes, contact your manufacturer, or register a code if you are one.

 Amazon ASIN Requirements

 Amazon has a few restrictions on adding an ASIN, especially if you are a new seller.
 Until you have established a proven sales record on Amazon, you can create only a limited number of new listings.
 In other words, as your Amazon sales increase, so does your capacity to create new ASINs.
-For this reason, you should prioritize the products you are listing to increase sales as fast as possible.
+For this reason, you should prioritize your listing products to increase sales as quickly as possible.